TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-azurecostmanagement-awsconnectorissue.md

 # Azure Cost Managment - AWS connector issue

+## **Recommended Steps**

 **Troubleshooting AWS integration**<br>

 Use the following troubleshooting information to resolve common problems.

 * **No permission to AWS Linked accounts**<br>

 **Error code**: Unauthorized<br>

 There are two ways to get permissions to access AWS linked accounts costs:

 	* Get access to the management group that has the AWS Linked accounts
 	* Have someone give you permission to the AWS linked account

-By default, the AWS connector creator is the owner of all the objects that the connector created.
-Including, the AWS consolidated account and the AWS linked account.In order to be able to Verify the connector settings you will need at least a contributor role, reader cannot Verify connector settings
+By default, the AWS connector creator is the owner of all the objects that the connector created, including the AWS consolidated account and the AWS linked account.
+In order to be able to verify the connector settings, you will need at least a **contributor** role, as **reader** cannot verify connector settings.

 * **Collection failed with AssumeRole**<br>
 **Error code**: FailedToAssumeRole<br>